8 Creative Ways To Use Turmeric In Your Diet

 Curbs Inflammation

 Perhaps one of turmeric’s most known benefits is its powerful inflammation mitigating effects (4).
-This may be partially due to it’s blood sugar balancing effects, however there are potentially other mechanisms as well.
+This may be partially due to its blood sugar balancing effects, however, there are potentially other mechanisms as well.
 Turmeric has been found to down regulate inflammatory enzymes known as the COX and LOX enzymes (5).

-Popular pain relief drugs classified as NSAIDS target this same pathway for their anti-inflammatory effect.
-These however, have several undesirable side-effects.
+Popular pain relief drugs classified as NSAIDs target this same pathway for their anti-inflammatory effect.
+These, however, have several undesirable side effects.
 Additionally, the compounds in turmeric have been shown to increase the body’s production of intracellular antioxidants such as glutathione, superoxide dismutase, and catalase.

-This has powerful implications for natural mitigation of certain diseases that are preceded by rampant inflammation, such as autoimmune disorders.
+This has powerful implications for the natural mitigation of certain diseases that are preceded by rampant inflammation, such as autoimmune disorders.

 Fights Cancer

 Many people utilize a ketogenic diet to fight cancer with great success.
 Turmeric may be able to boost this effect.
-While it’s anti-inflammatory effect will play a large role in this, there are other mechanisms involved.
+While its anti-inflammatory effect will play a large role in this, there are other mechanisms involved.

 Turmeric, curcumin, and its other constituents actually target cancer development from several different angles.
 Included in those is disrupting cancer cell replication, targeting and disrupting cancer stem cell development, and promoting cancer cell apoptosis (cell destruction) (6).